Harish-Chaitanya/fhsinchy.github.io/_posts/2020-06-10-develop-and-dockerize-a-blogging-api-with-deno-oak-and-mysql.md

 ## Source Code

-Source code for this tutorial can be found in the [__simplified-tutorial-version__](https://github.com/fhsinchy/deno-blog/tree/simplified-tutorial-version) branch of following repository:
+Source code for this tutorial can be found in the [__simplified-tutorial-version__](https://github.com/fhsinchy/deno-blog/tree/simplified-tutorial-version) branch of the [fhsinchy/deno-blog](https://github.com/fhsinchy/deno-blog) repository.

-{% github fhsinchy/deno-blog no-readme %}

 ---